Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: TTE Detection Methodology

 \subsection{AC-GAN}

 In AC-GAN, there is a class-conditional Generator, which takes a random vector $z$ and a class label $c$ as input and outputs the synthesized image $x_g = G(z|c)$.
-Also the Discriminator which, given an input image, gives two outputs: i) $D(x)$, the probability that $x$ comes from the training distribution and ii) $p(c|x)$, the posterior probability that $x$ is from class $c$.
-There are two terms in the GANS learning objective -- the source loss $L_s$ and the class loss $L_c$: The Discriminator is trained to maximize $L_s + L_c$ while the Generator is trained to minimize $L_s - L_c$.
+Also the Discriminator which, for an input $x$, gives two outputs: \begin{itemize} \item $D(x)$, the probability that $x$ comes from the training distribution $p_{\rm data}$ (as for the original GANs framework), and \item $p_D(c|x)$, the posterior probability that $x$ is from class $c$, for every $c$. \end{itemize} There are two terms in the AC-GAN learning objective -- the ``source'' loss $L_{\rm source}$ and the ``class'' loss $L_{\rm class}$: